Speedphoenix/SMSReminder/README.md

 ---

 Running the function `setTriggers()` will ensure that the script is run every day at the hour specified by `sendHour` in `getStatics()`.
 If you change `sendHour`, make sure you run `setTriggers()` again.
-**Do not change the trigger manually from outside the script** as that will not change what the script sees as the right time to send the SMS, and you may have it send remminders a day late.
+**:warning:Do not change the trigger manually from outside the script** as that will not change what the script sees as the right time to send the SMS, and you may have it send remminders a day late.

 ### Using an SMS api